nimatrueway/karrowswitch/README.md

-KARROWSWITCH
+KArrowSwitch
 =========

-karrowswitch adds support for arrow keys in KDE alt+tab task switcher. it is very simply implemented. if it detects alt+tab (hence an active task switcher) it emulates "tab" key when right/down arrows are pressed, and "shift+tab" for left/up arrows.
+KArrowSwitch adds support for arrow keys in KDE default alt+tab task switcher. it is very simply implemented, it detects alt+tab/grave-accent (hence an active task-switcher state) then it emulates "tab/grave-accent" key when right/down arrows are pressed, and "shift+tab/grave-accent" for left/up arrows.

-karrowswitch is a small desktop-agnostic application that runs in the background as a daemon.
-It borrows its core engine ksuperkey by Hans Chen: https://github.com/hanschen/ksuperkey
+KArrowSwitch is a small desktop-agnostic application that runs in the background as a daemon.
+It borrows its core engine from _ksuperkey_ by _Hans Chen_: https://github.com/hanschen/ksuperkey

 Installation
 ------------

 There is a binary compiled on Kubuntu 18.04 in the release section.
-Below are some generic instructions for how to compile karrowswitch from source.
+Below are some generic instructions for how to compile KArrowSwitch from source.

 1. Install dependencies.